Stadium–Armory station: Station layout

-Stadium-Armory is the last underground station for eastbound Orange, Blue and Silver lines combined.
-North of the station, the tracks emerge onto an elevated structure continuing east across the Anacostia river.
-After an elevated pocket track, the D&G Junction splits the Orange Line with the Blue and Silver lines as they each continue east into Maryland.
+Stadium-Armory is the last underground station for eastbound trains en route to New Carrollton.
+North of the station, the tracks rise onto an elevated structure above the RFK Stadium parking lots and continue east across the Anacostia River.
+Beyond an elevated pocket track, the lines diverge at D&G Junction.
+The D Route, used by the Orange Line and some Silver Line service, continues northeast to New Carrolton.
+The G Route, used by the Blue Line and some Silver Line service, continues east to Downtown Largo entering a tunnel.

 History

 20th century

 The station opened on July 1, 1977.
 Its opening coincided with the completion of 11.8 mi of rail between National Airport and RFK Stadium.
 Orange Line service to the station began upon the line's opening on November 20, 1978.

 In 1979, the D.C.
 Armory requested that the station name be changed to "Starplex" for the Stadium Armory Complex, but that request was ignored by the Metro Board.
 Stadium–Armory would also serve as the eastern terminus of the Blue Line from its opening through the opening of its extension to on November 22, 1980.